ivpn/ivpn.net/src/content/en/pages/privacy-guides/self-audit-part2.md

 In this scenario, you will learn how to verify that WireGuard obfuscation [V2Ray](https://www.v2ray.com/en/) is working effectively.
 Obfuscation algorithms can disguise WireGuard packets as [QUIC](https://en.wikipedia.org/wiki/QUIC) or HTTP traffic, making it much harder to identify as VPN traffic, even using [deep packet inspection](https://en.wikipedia.org/wiki/Deep_content_inspection).

-Both methods have a performance penalty and should only be used when you are not able to connect using a genuine WireGuard tunnel.
+Both methods have a performance penalty and should only be used when you are not able to connect using a non-obfuscated WireGuard tunnel.

 The first step is to identify the IP address of the chosen server, you can refer to [the first part of the series](/privacy-guides/self-audit-series-part1/#identify-the-vpn-server-ip) to learn how to proceed.
 IVPN users will need to use the server list from the API to find the IP address on which the server is offering V2Ray.